Master of Social Work

 |Deakin course code||H703|

 The professionally qualifying Master of Social Work creates a new pathway for entry into the profession and prepares graduates for a more advanced level of practice.
-The Australian Association of Social Workers (AASW) has provisionally accredited the Master of Social Work until the first cohort of students graduate, at which time full accreditation will be sought.
+The Australian Association of Social Workers (AASW) has fully accredited the Master of Social Work.
 The AASW has also singled out Deakin for our ‘critically reflective practice’, setting us apart from other social work programs in Australia.

 Domestic students enrolled in this course may be eligible for student income support through Youth Allowance and Austudy.
 Further information can be found at Deakin University's Fees website.